Our Conor: Background

 Our Conor was a bay horse with a white blaze and four socks bred in County Meath by the Gerrardstown House Stud.
+He was named after an owners grandson, Conor who was born in November 2011.
 He was sired by Jeremy, an American-bred horse who won the Jersey Stakes in 2006 and the Sandown Mile in the following year.
-Apart from Our Conor, the most successful of his progeny has been the Concorde Stakes winner Yellow Rosebud.
+Apart from Our Conor, the most successful of his progeny have been the Concorde Stakes winner Yellow Rosebud. and the 2023 Grand National winner Corach Rambler.
 Our Conor's dam Flamands won two races and was a granddaughter of Sweet Mimosa who won the Prix de Diane and was a full sister of the Prix de l'Arc de Triomphe winner Levmoss and the dual Ascot Gold Cup winner Le Moss.

 As a yearling colt, Our Conor was sent to the Tattersalls Ireland sales in September 2010 where he was bought for €4,500 by Sean Tiernan privately for Noel Hayes, whereafter he went into training with Eoin Griffin in Kilkenny.
 He subsequently entered the ownership of the Man About Town Syndicate and was sent into training with Dessie Hughes at The Curragh, County Kildare.